zhejianglab/PrestoZL/README.md

   <p>Figure 2.
 The three-stage pipeline framework of PrestoZL</p>
 </div>

-**Figure 3** and **Figure 4** show the performance comparison results between different GPU implementations of PRESTO (a SOTA proprietary Presto GPU version, PrestoZL, and the pipelined version of PrestoZL) and PRESTO C. The metric used for comparison is the number of FFT files processed per minute under a single process (Figure 3) and eight concurrent processes on a single GPU (Figure 4).
+**Figure 3** shows the performance comparison results between different GPU implementations of PRESTO (a SOTA proprietary Presto GPU version, PrestoZL, and the pipelined version of PrestoZL) and PRESTO C. The metric used for comparison is the number of FFT files processed per minute under a single process and eight concurrent processes on a single GPU.
 Optimizing GPU programs for multi-process search on the same GPU is challenging, requiring fine-tuned optimization and utilization of GPU computational resources and memory access.
 Both PrestoZL and the pipelined version of PrestoZL achieve significant performance improvements compare with PRESTO C.

 <div align="center">
   <table>